tesla809/erc-20-tutorial/README.md

 - `reverts` if failure occurs

 `transferFrom()` moves the amount of tokens from sender to recipient using the `allowance` mechanism.
 Then `amount` deducted from the caller’s allowance.
 This function emits the Transfer event.

-##### Multiple transferFrom() calls as a security flaw

-OpenZeppelin's [ERC-20 documentation](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) mentions the risk of someone using both the old and the new allowance by [unfortunate transaction ordering](https://ethereum-contract-security-techniques-and-tips.readthedocs.io/en/latest/known_attacks/#transaction-ordering-dependence-tod-front-running).

-- N: old transaction approving N tokens
-- M: new transaction approving M tokens
-- N + M: transaction approving N + M tokens.

-We will discuss how to deal with this issue during our implementation.
-For the curious, a great breakdown can be found in the write up by ["ERC20 API: An Attack Vector on the Approve/TransferFrom Methods" by Mikhail Vladimirov and Dmitry Khovratovich](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/edit#).

-#### Optional ERC-20 Methods

-If you notice the [ERC-20 standard](https://eips.ethereum.org/EIPS/eip-20#methods) has optional methods.
-These optional methods can be found in OpenZeppelin's [IERC20Metadata](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#IERC20Metadata) contract.

-Let's cover these and provide some context.
-Later, we will discuss how to extend our ERC-20 implementation to include this optional contract using multiple inheritance.

-Please note that these following OPTIONAL Getter methods can be used to improve usability, BUT interfaces and other contracts MUST NOT expect these values to be present.

-##### name

-`function name() public view returns (string)`

-This function:

-- is a optional getter method
-- Returns the name of the token - e.g. "MyToken".

-`symbol()` returns the token ticker, which is used by wallets and other applications to display the token.

-##### symbol

-`function symbol() public view returns (string)`

-This function:

-- is a optional getter method
-- Returns the symbol of the token.
-E.g. “HIX”.

-`name()` returns the token ticker, which is used by wallets and other applications to display the token.

-##### decimals

-`function decimals() public view returns (uint8)`

-This function:

-- is an optional getter method
-- Returns the granularity the token can be divided into via the number of decimals the token uses.
-- By default, the Openzeppelin implementation returns 18, unless otherwise updated.

-Returns the token's granularity, i.e., how small it can be divided into, via the number of decimals the token uses.

-Recall that Solidity does not have `float` for decimals.
-So how could we deal with fractional portions of tokens like 0.5 SAMPLEToken?

-There is a simple solution: All math is done by using large numbers which represent smaller numbers.
-Most tokens use the same granularity as Ether, with the smallest denomination being 10\*\*-18 or 18 places after the decimal (0.000000000000000001).
-In Ethereum, the smallest denomination is called a [wei](https://www.youtube.com/watch?v=cjgVP0DBWNU).
-You can change play with these units [here](https://etherchain.org/tools/unitConverter).

-Note: In Solidity, the operator for exponents is \*\*.

-The breakdown of the logical:
-1 wei = 0.000000000000000001 ETH
-10 wei = 0.000000000000000010 ETH
-100 wei = 0.00000000000000100 ETH
-1000 wei = 0.00000000000001000 ETH
-...
-1000000000000000000 wei = 1.000000000000000000 = 1 ETH

-If we follow the same logic:
-1 = 0.000000000000000001 SAMPLEToken
-10 = 0.000000000000000010 SAMPLEToken
-100 = 0.00000000000000100 SAMPLEToken
-1000 = 0.00000000000001000 SAMPLEToken
-...
-1000000000000000000 = 1.000000000000000000 = 1 SAMPLEToken

-Logically, to represent 0.5 SAMPLEToken our number will be:
-0.5 SAMPLEToken = 500000000000000000

-OpenZeppelin's [ERC-20 implementation](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20-decimals--) makes this easy by providing a `decimal` variable to hold our decimal's granularity.
-This is used to help with the code's presentation to applications like wallets for end users to understand.
-The variable DOES NOT affect the integer arithmetic.

-We will cover this deeper in our implementation.

-EatTheBlocks' [ERC-20 video](https://youtu.be/o9Ux3xDrkIo?t=205) describes `decimals()` in depth.
-Additionally, OpenZeppelin's [ERC-20 overview](https://docs.openzeppelin.com/contracts/4.x/erc20#a-note-on-decimals) explains how this works.
-We will go indepth on how to apply this during our implementation phase.

 ## Setup